cutdownfilm/slate/index.md

 CUTDOWN depicts the common practice of infant surgery without anesthesia prior to 1987 and reveals the long-term effects of preverbal trauma.

-By following the stories of patients, parents and trauma-informed therapy, CUTDOWN delves deep into the human psyche to recover what's lost under a raw scalpel and over a century of secrecy.
+By following stories of patients, parents and trauma-informed therapy, CUTDOWN delves deep into the human psyche to recover what's lost under a raw scalpel and over a century of secrecy.

 <!-- CUTDOWN is a documentary feature which reveals the unfathomable practice of infant surgery without anesthesia prior to 1987 and its long term psychologic effects on adults today. -->